Wei1234c/TCPi/README.md

 	- Can control any SigmaDSP no matter where it is, as long as it's TCP/IP reachable.
 Very convenient for maintenance.
 	- Configurations can be modified and deployed over multiple SigmaDSP devices on-demand, with just a few lines of code.
 	- No need to squeeze huge code into a tiny MCU (like ESP32), parameters can be calculated remotely and deployed onto devices.
-	- UI controls (like push buttons) no more need to be "on-device", you can control SigmaDSP with just your phone.
+	- UI controls (like push buttons) no longer need to be "on-device", you can control SigmaDSP with just your phone.

 ## Design and Features
 - Coverage of SigmaDSP's memory space: